 The proportionality constant , which occurs both in this equation and in Planck’s formula for the energy distribution of blackbody radiation, was a free parameter that was adjusted so that Planck’s blackbody spectrum would ﬁt the measurements.
 The parameter is now called Planck’s constant and is one of the fundamental physical constants.
 Planck himself could not say why the radiation in the blackbody cavity should come in discrete pieces and, at the time, he thought that this assumption was perhaps just “a mathematical artiﬁce.”
 Planck received the 1918 Nobel Prize in Physics for this work; the Nobel citation credits him with the “discovery of energy quanta.”
 His discovery was the beginning of modern physics.

-amounts.
-The photolectric eﬀect discovered by Hertz can not be explained if
+discrete amounts.
+The photolectric eﬀect discovered by Hertz can not be

 Einstein was able to explain the photoelectric eﬀect by assuming